sschmid/Entitas/README.md

 ## Code Generator
-The Code Generator can generate classes and methods for you, so you can focus on getting the job done.
+The Code Generator generates classes and methods for you, so you can focus on getting the job done.
 It radically reduces the amount of code you have to write and improves readability by a huge magnitude.
 It makes your code less error-prone while ensuring best performance.
 I strongly recommend using it!

 The generated code can be different based on the content of the component.
 The Code Generator differentiates between four types:
 - standard component with public fields (e.g. PositionComponent)